Teen In-Person Courses

 Location

+Each course is led by one instructor plus a teaching assistant.
+Our instructors are dedicated teachers with successful artistic practices.
 Students receive feedback throughout each day of class.
 On the last day, instructors will meet briefly with each student to review their progress and performance during the week.

 Questions